leeper/designcourse/Assignments/ResearchDesignProposal.md

 Your assignment must be no more than 3000 words and comply with the Government Department's "Word Count Policy" regarding the formatting and length requirements.

-The paper must be submitted by Tuesday March 22nd, 2016.
+The paper must be submitted by Tuesday March 22nd, XXXX.